mfinelli/whitebox-challenge/README.md

   stuck with mysql (actually using mariadb in docker compose)
 - i only tested this on my macbook, but it's docker so in theory it works the same everywhere that docker runs
+- i'm hoping that I set the retry timeout long enough on the initial query. the gist of what happens is when mariadb starts up the first time it needs to load in the schema and data in the sql directory and then it does a restart. if the node process tries to connect and query too quickly it will get a connection refused. right now we're only catching that one time and then waiting ten seconds for it to start back up before trying again. this was enough time on my machine, but if the first run errors out, try just running it again -- it won't need to do the data load and the first connection should work without issue.
+- it needs better (or _any_) error handling. right now it will just blow up if the `rates` table doesn't exist for some reason (or any of the other myriad of things that might error along the way) -- we're assuming only the happy path for this demo